 The CCDS Database

-Annotation of genes on the human and mouse genomes is provided by multiple public resources, using different methods, and resulting in information that is similar but not always identical.
-The human and mouse genome sequences are now sufficiently stable to start identifying those gene placements that are identical, and to make those data public and supported as a core set by the three major public genome browsers.
+Annotation of genes on the human genome is provided by multiple public resources, using different methods, and resulting in information that is similar but not always identical.
+The human genome sequences are now sufficiently stable to start identifying those gene placements that are identical, and to make those data public and supported as a core set by the three major public genome browsers.

 Toward this end, the Consensus CDS (CCDS) project was established.
 The CCDS project is a collaborative effort to identify a core set of protein coding regions that are consistently annotated and of high quality.
 Initial results from the Consensus CDS (CCDS) project are now available through the appropriate Ensembl gene pages and from the CCDS project page at NCBI.

-The CCDS set is built by consensus among Ensembl, the National Center for Biotechnology Information (NCBI), and the HUGO Gene Nomenclature Committee (HGNC) for human or Mouse Genome Informatics (MGI) for mouse.
+The CCDS set is built by consensus among Ensembl, the National Center for Biotechnology Information (NCBI), and the HUGO Gene Nomenclature Committee (HGNC).
 We envision the CCDS set will become more complete as the independent curation groups agree on cases where they initially differ, as additional experimental validation of weakly supported genes occurs, and as automatic annotation methods continue to improve.
 Communication among the CCDS collaborating groups is an ongoing activity that will resolve differences and identify refinements between CCDS update cycles.